 European.
-Liberal.
+Contrarian liberal.
 Insufferable green.
 History graduate.
 I never downvote opinions and I do not engage with people who downvote mine.
-Comments with insulting language, or snark, or other low-effort content, will also be ignored.
+Comments with vulgarity, or snark, or other low-effort content, will also be (politely) ignored.

 Joined 2 years ago